Rajwrita/kol70/_posts/2020-04-09-The-story-behind-Kol70.markdown

 image:  kol70.png
 ---

 _"Every story has a time to be told, I convinced her.
-Otherwise you'll forever be a prisoner to the secret inside you"_
+Otherwise you'll forever be a prisoner to the secret inside you."_
 -Sputnik Sweetheart, Haruki Murakami.
 <p>&nbsp;</p>
 Kolkata 70 is my bittersweet heaven.
 I've listened to a million stories and wrote down a million more.
 Kolkata 70, is ironically, an on-going story.
 Yet to be discovered to its full potential and experienced by none.